Analysis | All About Proof of Stake, Ethereum’s Plan for Greener Crypto

 2. How does that happen?

-In Bitcoin and Ethereum’s main network today, transactions are grouped into “blocks” that are published to a public “chain,” but only after “proof of work” ordering is performed.
+Today, in the main Bitcoin and Ethereum networks, transactions are grouped into “blocks” that are published to a public “chain,” but only after proof of work ordering is performed.
 With Bitcoin’s software, that happens when the system compresses the data in the block into a puzzle that can only be solved through potentially millions of trial-and-error computations.
 This work is done by miners who compete to be the first to come up with a solution and are rewarded with free cryptocurrency if other miners agree it works.

 3. What are proof of work’s drawbacks?

-When Bitcoin was worth pennies, mining was also cheap.
-But as the currency’s value rose, an arms race of a sort set in, as miners poured in resources in the quest to win new coins.
-Bitcoin’s software responds to increased competition by revving up the computational difficulty.
-The resulting sky-high electricity usage led to calls from the environmentally conscious to shun Bitcoin.
-The European Union considered banning the practice before deciding that cryptoasset providers should be required to disclose the energy consumption and environmental impact of the assets they choose to list.
+When Bitcoin and Ether were worth pennies, mining was also cheap.
+But as the value of the currencies rose, an arms race of a sort set in, as miners poured in resources in the quest to win new coins.
+The software responds to increased competition by revving up the computational difficulty.
+The resulting sky-high electricity usage led to calls from the environmentally conscious to shun Bitcoin and Ether.
+The European Union considered banning proof of work practices before deciding that cryptoasset providers should be required to disclose the energy consumption and environmental impact of the assets they choose to list.
 The proof of work system has also led to a growing dominance by huge, centralized mining farms, a development that’s created a new vulnerability for a system designed to be decentralized.
 In theory, a blockchain could be rewritten by a party that controlled a majority of mining power.

 4. What is proof of stake?